srlasher/pdstools/Home.md

 2. Install R Studio
     Install R Studio from [rstudio.com](https://rstudio.com/products/rstudio/).
 Follow the installation steps, then launch R Studio.
 On first launch, it should find R automatically, otherwise you will need to configure.

-3. To install the package use the `devtools` package.
+3. To install `cdhtools` from GitHub use the `devtools` package.
 If you don't have that installed yet, do that first:

 ```r
 install.packages("devtools")